-Capacity Suppliers whose UOL_N or UOL_E varies as a function of an ambient condition such as air temperature, must register those characteristics with the ISO.
+Capacity Suppliers that are not CLR or ELR units but whose UOL_N or UOL_E varies as a function of an ambient condition such as air temperature, must register those characteristics with the ISO.
 These suppliers must submit a UOL_N that is equal to or greater than their ICAP obligation reduced, if necessary, to account for the ambient condition such as ambient air temperature, pursuant to the registration information provided to the NYISO.